 For all the die-hard low-carbers, just because the SAD is relatively “high carb” and tends to make people fat doesn’t mean that “high carb diets” make people fat.
 There’s a food quality issue.
 There’s a lifestyle context issue.
 There’s a lot of issues with that belief.

-It’s not just the carbs in processed foods that make them problematic.
+It’s not just the carbohydrates in processed foods that make them problematic.

 Many people consider processed foods to be “carbs.”
 As I demonstrated with the donut example, this is an oversimplification.
 But beyond that, it’s important to understand that processed foods are uniquely problematic.

 For one, processed foods are made to be hyperpalatable.
-As I explain to my Shut Down Your Sugar Cravings clients, the combination of sugar, salt, and fat creates a flavor profile that doesn’t exist anywhere else in nature.
+As I explain to my Decode Your Cravings clients, the combination of sugar, salt, and fat creates a flavor profile that doesn’t exist anywhere else in nature.
 It’s a flavor profile that lights up the reward centers of your brain in a way that real food does not.
 This encourages over-eating.

 Processed foods also contribute to poor gut health, which has a range of implications on your health and eating habits.